Friday, December 30, 2011

 I haven't watched The Lord of the Rings trilogy since early 2007 and with the upcoming 10th anniversary of the first movie coming up, I thought what better time to watch them again.
 It's almost funny that I'm a fan of LotR (well, the movies anyway), because I almost never saw the first movie.
 I remembered way back in the summer of 2001 when I knew there would be two movies coming out later that year based on very popular book series that I had not yet read.
 One, as you may have already guessed, was Harry Potter, and the other, of course was LotR.
 Because I wanted to be with the times, I bought both first books of those series, so when I saw the movies I would know what was going on.
 Reading Sorcerer's Stone was no problem.
 I read it in a day and soon devoured the following three books.
 However, Fellowship of the Ring was a different story as I just could not get into it.
 The writing was too heavy and tedious for me and there were so many characters to keep track of and this whole Middle Earth place was so confusing to me.
 So I flung the book aside and never picked it back up...for awhile, anyway.
 December came and I didn't see the movie.
 Towards the end of January I was becoming more curious, hearing everyone talking about it and all, but didn't think I would understand it, not having read the book, not to mention I wasn't sure I could sit though a three hour movie that I might find dull.
 My brother, a Tolkien geek, assured me that I didn't need to read the book to understand what was going on, so finally, on 2/2/02 I decided to see it.
 I was living in a small town at the time which only had one old movie theater with two screens and the seats weren't very comfortable, so I knew I would be in for a long, painful and excruciating experience if I didn't like it.
 I was really expecting to hate this movie and usually this IS the kind of movie I hate; however, it turned out I loved it and was dying to see the second one as soon as it ended!
 (And, hey, I only had to wait ten months while everyone else had to wait a whole year!)
 And I finally picked up the book and read it and actually understood what was going on having seen the movie.

 The first movie obviously sets up the story and introduces us to the nine members of the Fellowship as well as some other characters.
-For me, the movie doesn't really start until Frodo and Sam embark upon their journey and after the Fellowship is introduced, then that's when the movie starts to get really exciting.
+For me, the movie doesn't really start until Frodo and Sam embark upon their journey and after the Fellowship is introduced, then that's when it starts to get really exciting.
 Even if you have never seen the movie (gasp!), everyone knows the plot.
 Basically Frodo is in possession of an evil ring and has to travel to Mordor to get rid of it and there are A LOT of obstacles along the way.

 I have to give Peter Jackson and all the other people who worked on these films a lot of credit.
 Think about all the costumes, makeup, set designs, set locations, music, visual and special effects they had to work on!
 And let's not forget the daunting task of adapting all three of the books into screenplays!
 Ten years later and the effects still hold up pretty well although some of the computer graphics are a bit obvious.
 But just watching the movie makes me exhausted thinking of all the long hours and hard work that was put into it.